 When I started blogging, I did everything wrong.
 There I admitted it for all to see.
-The upside to this point is that I learned a tonne of stuff about what should be done when starting and writing a blog.
-In turn, I, fortunately, was rescued by some amazing experts who generously shared a wealth of knowledge with me.
+The upside to this point is that I learned a ton of stuff about what should be done when starting and writing a blog.
+Also, fortunately, I was rescued by some fantastic experts who generously shared a wealth of knowledge with me.

 So I’m writing this post to pass on 10 1/2 points of what I learned about starting a blog.
 I’ve used 10 1/2 points because 11 points sounded horrible!
 Here goes.

 The following points are perhaps small things but they can make a huge difference and are often not mentioned in traditional “How to start a blog” articles.